 Unfortunately, given that broadband speeds in Malaysia are rapidly increasing, many of us will note that shared VPN services like this will only offer certain levels of speeds.
 Still – privacy has to come at some sort of price, right?

 NordVPN takes a strong second place in our Best VPN for Malaysia list for many reasons.
 One of the first is that they are based in Panama, which is also a good place to be for VPNs.
 Aside from that, NordVPN has a sterling reputation and is another VPN provider that has a huge number of servers in many countries.

 Their strict no-logging policy combines with 256-bit military grade encryption and great price plans to offer almost anyone a deal that is hard to resist.

 Before you start yelling about appalling speeds, please note that many VPNs do not in fact perform well on local servers here.
-However, we are extremely lucky to be so close by to Singapore and speeds there are pretty awesome – so use those servers!
+However, we are extremely lucky to be so close to to Singapore and speeds there are pretty awesome – so use those servers!